walnuthq/walnut/README.md

 Transactions traces and step-by-step debugger for any EVM-compatible chain.

+## Prerequisites

+This project depends on [walnut-cli](https://github.com/walnuthq/walnut-cli), you should carefully follow the installation guide of the CLI before getting started.

 ## Getting Started

 Copy `.env.example` into `.env.local` at the root of your repository to bootstrap your configuration.